-Characters are not supported by Python which makes it simpler as characters in Python are treated as strings of length 1 and hence considered as a sub-string.
+Characters are not supported by Python, which makes it simpler as characters in Python are treated as strings of length one and hence considered as a sub-string.

 ch = 'Hello Python' str1 = "String Chapter" print ("First value is: " , ch) print ("Second value is: " , str1)